martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ### Variables of Interest

-Variables required to implement CUBIC are described in this section.
+This section defines the variables required to implement CUBIC:

 *RTT*:
-Smoothed round-trip time in seconds calculated as described in {{!RFC6298}}.
+Smoothed round-trip time in seconds, calculated as described in
+{{!RFC6298}}.

 *cwnd*:
 Current congestion window in segments.